Can I Skip the Psychiatrist and Just See My Doctor? (How to Know)

 Both primary care physicians and psychiatrists can prescribe psychiatric medication.

-All journeys start somewhere, and a primary care clinic is often a good place to start.
-It’s usually easier to get in to see a PCP than a mental health specialist.
+All journeys start somewhere, and a primary care clinic is often a good place to start your journey to better mental health.
+It’s probably more familiar and comfortable to you, and it’s usually easier to get in to see a primary care doctor than a mental health specialist.

-An increasing number of primary care doctors are offering integrated care and learning more about mental health so they can recognize when you need a higher level of care than they offer—and to know where to refer you when you do.
+Some are offering integrated care and hiring mental health professionals to work with them.
+Others are learning more about mental health so they can provide treatment themselves, recognize when you need a higher level of care than they offer, and know where to refer you when you do.

 So, Which One Do You Choose?